luciotato/LiteScript/source/Validate.lite.md

 #### Method declare()

-        if .intoVar # is a into-assignment operator with 'var' declaration
+        if .intoVar is '*r' # is a into-assignment operator with 'var' declaration

             var varRef = .right.name
             if varRef isnt instance of Grammar.VariableRef